dotnet/core/release-notes/9.0/os-packages.md

 # .NET 9 Required Packages

-Several packages must be installed to run .NET apps and the .NET SDK.
+Various packages must be installed to run .NET apps and the .NET SDK.
 This is handled automatically if .NET is [installed through archive packages](../../linux.md).

+This file is generated from [os-packages.json](os-packages.json).

 ## Package Overview